 nutrition

-Hide the Greens: High Fiber Smoothies for Kids' Picky Palates
+High Fiber Smoothies for Kids Picky Eaters

 Wrangle those tiny taste buds with three super-stealthy, high-fiber smoothie recipes kids will actually guzzle down, featuring spinach, banana, and strawberry blends.

 One day, I just stared at a bunch of spinach in the fridge.
 And then at a banana.
 And then at my kid, who was currently attempting to feed a perfectly good carrot stick to the dog under the table.
 Lightbulb moment.
 Smoothies.
-But not just any smoothie; a truly deceptive, delicious smoothie where the veggies practically vanish.
+But not just any smoothie; a truly deceptive, delicious smoothie where the veggies vanish.
 We need high fiber smoothies for kids picky eaters.
 This is the way.

 Why Fiber is, Like, a Huge Deal for Little Humans